By Shilpi Madan

-From a home cook to a celebrated chef running her own successful culinary academy (certified by Le Cordon Bleu), Rakhee Vaswani has proved that motherhood goes hand in hand with making magic with her career trajectory.
-Mommy to Aneeshaa,22, and Akhil, 19, Rakhee has celebs including Malaika Arora, Mini Mathur, Mandira Bedi and Shaheen Abbas lining up to perfect their chops in the kitchen under her expert hands.
+From a home cook to a celebrated chef running her own culinary academy, Rakhee Vaswani has proved that motherhood goes hand in hand with making magic with her career trajectory.
+Mommy to Aneeshaa, 22, and Akhil, 19, Rakhee has celebs including Malaika Arora, Mini Mathur, Mandira Bedi and Shaheen Abbas lining up to perfect their chops in the kitchen under her expert hands.
 The desi Nigella Lawson has a food show Rewind with Rakhee, bestseller Picky Eaters, and workshops and classes at her Palate Culinary Studio.
 Yet she stays knitted to her brood.

 Excerpts from a conversation:

 Have you ever taken a break on the career front?

 Of course!
 I used to work when my daughter was one year old.
 I had started cookery classes from home.
 I worked through my second pregnancy and then again after a maternity break started when my son was young.
 We were experiencing a financial crunch at that point in time.
 Fortunately the situation eased up and by the time the kids were 6-7 years of age, I was able to take a break from work for 10 years.
 The guilt pangs of a working mom were beginning to kill me, honestly.
 Even though Aneeshaa and Akhil were with nani and dadi, I felt they needed me around; to drop off and pick up from birthday parties, spend time with them…After conducting my classes, I had no energy left.
 So my kids were getting neglected.

 So you elected to be a full time mother…